Feeling your feelings is a scary thing for a lot of people. And so, they get shoved away.

 Forcing yourself to always feel fine – no matter what’s going on around you or within you – can leave you feeling disconnected and flat.

 Our feelings – even the ones we push away, ignore, or belittle – are important sources of information about what matters to us and what resonates with our goals and dreams.
-You may have received messages over the years – either explicitly or implicitly – that feelings are bad, that “you’re always such a good girl” or that “crying never helps”.
+You may have received messages over the years – either explicitly or implicitly – that feelings are bad, that “you’re always such a good girl” or that “crying never helps” or “no one likes an angry woman”.

 What would it be like to be curious about where and when those messages became part of your inner dialogue?